Frequently Asked Questions

 What’s this about a “kundalini awakening”?

-Kundalini yoga creates a safe and balanced environment for transformation and personal growth.
-Yogic anatomy identifies 72,000 energy meridians, called nadis in the body.
+The system of yogic anatomy identifies 72,000 energy channels, called nadis in the body.
 The primary three are the ida, pingala and sushumna, intertwining along the spinal column.

 Will practicing yoga conflict with my current spiritual beliefs?